[NEW] Ethiopia Nigusse Gemeda Karamo Anaerobic Natural

 < Bean details >

-Refinery: Karamo Drying Station Producer: Niguse Gemeda Country: Ethiopia Region: Sidama, Bula, Agena Variety: 74158
+Refinery: Karamo Washing Station Producer: Niguse Gemeda Country: Ethiopia Region: Sidama, Bula, Karamo Variety: 74158

 <Story>

-This lot is produced by Niguse Gemeda, winner of the 2020 Ethiopia Cup of Excellence.
-Karamo Drying Station (DS) uses cherries from his own farm to produce natural and anaerobic natural coffee.
+This product is a lot produced by Niguse Gemeda, winner of the 2020 Ethiopia Cup of Excellence.
+Karamo Washing Station produces washed, natural, and anaerobic natural coffees using cherries from his own farm and approximately 800 small producers in the surrounding area.

 <Production cost (per 150g)>

-The cost of materials allows you to directly gauge how much it costs to produce roasted beans.
+Material costs allow you to directly determine how much it costs to produce roasted beans.

 (Example) Green beans, zipper bag with valve, front seal, back seal